Hardware-Rooted Identity: Securing Non-Human Identities

 Advanced techniques can detect and respond to tampering attempts in real-time:

-- Voltage and clock glitch detection: Identifying and responding to attempts to manipulate the device's power supply or clock signal.
+• Voltage and clock glitch detection: Identifying and responding to attempts to manipulate the device's power supply or clock signal, which could be used to bypass security checks, by triggering a secure wipe or shutdown.

 By implementing these mitigation strategies, you can significantly strengthen your HRoT against tampering attacks.
-Next, we'll explore best practices and considerations for implementing hardware-rooted identity in your organization.
+The following section will detail best practices and considerations for implementing hardware-rooted identity in your organization.

 Implementing Hardware-Rooted Identity: Best Practices and Considerations